 California lemon law applies to many different types of vehicles, including, but not limited to:

 Some people believe the myth that used cars do not apply to the lemon law in California.

-On the contrary, used car lemon law is one of the unique aspects of the California lemon law– with some restrictions.
-Contrary to other states, the lemon law California does not only apply to new vehicles.
+On the contrary, gaining benefits for defective used cars is one of the unique aspects of the California lemon law – with some restrictions.

 Buying a brand-new vehicle should be an exciting experience – there is nothing quite like that new car smell.
 However, if you start running into issues or notice strange sounds when the vehicle is running, it may turn out to be a lemon.

 New car lemon law protects consumers who have purchased a new vehicle (either for personal or business use) with a defect(s) – of which is covered under the express written warranty.
 If you recently bought a car brand new and are experiencing issues, the lemon law almost certainly applies to you.

 If you repeatedly have to bring a new vehicle back for repairs, you could be eligible for the protections afforded under the California lemon law.

 Many people assume that the lemon law doesn’t apply to leased cars.
 In fact, auto manufacturers once even argued the lemon law does not apply to leases.
 Thankfully, as citizens of California, our legislature affirmatively states–there is a lemon law for leases in California to protect consumers.